rayan-yu/daily-pennsylvanian-headline-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Changes
+I changed the scraper to scrape the newest podcast episode from thedp.com instead of the newest headline.
+I did this by adapting the url requested for BS4 to navigate and finding the first appropriate header in the HTML referring to the podcast episode name as opposed to a headline link.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: